apache/cloudberry-site/docs/deployment/init_cloudberry.md

     $ cd ~
     $ gpinitsystem -c gpconfigs/gpinitsystem_config -h gpconfigs/hostfile_gpinitsystem
     ```

+    In the command above, `-c` specifies the configuration file and `-h` specifies the computing node list.

     For a fully redundant system (with a standby coordinator and a *spread* mirror configuration) include the `-s` and `--mirror-mode=spread` options.
 For example: